fetchai/agents-aea/docs/protocol.md

     **kwargs,
 )
 ```

+The `fetchai/fipa:0.1.0` protocol also defines a `FipaDialogue` class which specifies the valid reply structure and provides other helper methods to maintain dialogues.

 For examples of the usage of the `fetchai/fipa:0.1.0` protocol check out the <a href="../thermometer-skills-step-by-step" target=_blank> thermometer skill step by step guide</a>.